fetlang/fetlang/docs/fetishes.md

 # Fetishes
 A fetish is a loadable module written in C that extends Fetlang.
-By default, a fetish called `core` automatically and contains the main language functionality.
+By default, a fetish called `core` loads automatically and contains the main language functionality.

 ## Loading Fetishes
 Using the phrase `I have a fetish for` in a comment will load a fetish.
 Example: